Movatterモバイル変換

 U.S. Const. art.
 III

 Ex parte McCardle, 74 U.S. (7 Wall.)
-506 (1869), was aUnited States Supreme Court decision in which the Court held that Congress has the authority towithdraw the Supreme Court's appellatejurisdiction to reviewdecisions of lower courts at any time.[1]
-The entirety of the Court's appellate jurisdiction is determined byfederal law.[2]
+506 (1869), was aUnited States Supreme Court decision in which the court held that Congress has the authority towithdraw the Supreme Court's appellatejurisdiction to reviewdecisions of lower courts at any time.[1]
+As such, the entirety of the court's appellate jurisdiction is determined byfederal law.[2]

 Case history